ddumet/metaheuristics-optimisation/problems/1_Shifted_Sphere/README.md

 ![](shifted-sphere-50-PSO-GEN-log.png)

 ## Dimension 500, 10 runs
 In dimension 500, we used both the **Particle Swarm Optimisation GENerational** algorithm and the **Self-Adaptative Differential Evolution** (also from Pygmo package) as comparison.
 PSO-GEN was used with the same configuration as for dimension 50.
-For SADE, we used the following configuration:
+For SADE, we used a mutation variant that builds trial solutions still based on the best solution so far (therefore favoring intensification).

 |SADE parameter|value|
 |------------|-----|